crystalowens/oreometer/README.md

 * _What was the maximum and minimum number of pennies required to twist an Oreo?
 What was the average number of pennies?
 Given that the mass of a penny is 2.5 grams and the arm length of the Oreometer is 90 mm, what torque and stress does this correspond to?_

 * Extra 1: See if you can get the Oreo to twist by letting pennies sit in the penny castle for an extended time.
-This phenomenon is known as delayed yielding.
+Even with low stresses, Oreos will continue to deform slightly, which is called [creep](https://en.wikipedia.org/wiki/Creep_(deformation)), and sometimes they will suddenly fail, even though no more stress has been applied.
+This phenomenon is known as delayed yielding, and is related to how landslides and avalanches happen.
+(Snow and mud are yield stress fluids!)
 Record the number of pennies and time it took for the Oreo to twist.
 What is the least number of pennies you can use and still see it yield?

 * Extra 2: Test out stale, heated, or frozen Oreos.
 What effect does this have on the number or pennies required to twist the Oreos?
-How is the creme distributed on the Oreos?
+How is the creme distributed on the Oreos affected?
+What temperature gives the cleanest wafer/creme surface?

 * Extra 3: Test out different Oreo variations such as mint or Double Stuf or even other cookies of similar shape.
 How many pennies are required now?
 Is the creme distribution affected?

 * What other questions do you have?

 <details>
- <summary><b>Some observation and results</b></summary>
+ <summary><b>Some observation and results (click to reveal) </b></summary>

  In our lab, we found that normal Oreos take around 30-60 pennies to break.
 However, Oreos that have been heated, chilled, or become stale will likely require more or fewer pennies.

  It is common to see clean breaks (adhesive failure profiles).
 This is likely due to [the way Oreos are manufactured](https://www.youtube.com/watch?t=193&v=HlZmDxcbpWw&feature=youtu.be), where the creme seems to bond more weakly with one of the wafers.
 Oftentimes, within an Oreo box most of the weak wafer-creme bonds will be on the same side for all the Oreos, and also affected by the location of the Oreos inside the box.

  The record in our lab for the fewest pennies to break an Oreo open was 10.
 We left our Oreometer set up overnight, and it was twisted open by the next morning (due to delayed yielding).
-Can you do fewer?
+Can you make it happen with fewer?

-  Find more details of our observations in [our full paper](https://aip.scitation.org/doi/full/10.1063/5.0085362)
+  Find more details of our observations in [our full paper in the Physics of Fluids](https://aip.scitation.org/doi/full/10.1063/5.0085362)

  </details>